alekseyl/enum_ext/README.md

       mass_assign_enum ...
     end

- Let's review some examples, assume we have model Request representing some buying requests with enum **status**, and we have model Order with requests, representing single purchase, like this:
+ Let's assume that we have model Request representing some buying requests with enum **status**, and we have model Order with requests, representing single purchase, like this:

      class Request
        extend EnumExt